 Site 23 survey data and truck count haulage information are presented in Table 3.1.
-Site 23 received approximately 51,400 tons of production rock in 2004 as calculated from KGCMC surveyed volumes.
+Site 23 received approximately 20,706 tons of production rock in 2005 as calculated from KGCMC surveyed volumes.
+Also placed at Site 23 in 2005 was approximately 3350 tons of material from the Site 1350 removal.
 A tonnage factor of 1.693 tons/yd3 was used to convert surveyed volume to tonnage.
-Class 1 production rock comprised 5% of the total placement at the site.
-Class 2 and Class 3 production rock comprised 24 and 71 percent, respectively.
+More Class 1 production rock was hauled to tailings in 2005 than was placed at Site 23, recovering some of these materials placed in previous years.
 The small (less than 3 percent) difference between truck count totals and calculated totals based on survey data reflects variations in tonnage factors, small differences in load capacities and double handling of materials.
 The surveyed volume reported in cubic yards has the least uncertainty relative to other quantities reported in Table 3.1.
+Additionally in 2005, 1185 cubic yards of oxidized, class 3 material was removed from Site 23 and placed underground.
 The acid base accounting data presented in Section 3.5 indicate that KGCMC continues to conservatively classify its production rock.
 Some of the phyllite that is visually classified as Class 3 is actually chemically Class 2 (i.e. laboratory testing demonstrates a NNP between 100 and -100 tons CaCO3/1000t).